ProfitabilityAutomobile & Auto Components

 Example Automobile & Auto Components Companies to Analyze

-Use the Equiscale Screener โ†’ to filter automobile & auto components stocks by roic and other metrics.
+Filter automobile & auto components stocks by roic and other metrics:

 Key Takeaways

-• ROIC (Return on Invested Capital) in automobile & auto components should be compared against sector peers, not the market average.
+• ROIC (Return on Invested Capital) in automobile & auto components should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: Cyclical, capex-heavy, sensitive to interest rates and fuel prices, EV transition underway.